wdawson/okta.github.io/_source/_posts/2018-01-24-build-your-own-invoicing-service-with-node-coinbase-bitcoin-and-okta.md

 You next need to create a new Okta Application.
 Using Okta, you can manage users for many applications you might have.

 To do this, click the large Applications menu item and click Add Application.
-Then when you are prompted, select the "Web" application option.
+Then when you are prompted, select the **Web** application option.
 This tells Okta that you are building a web application (not an API service, for instance).
 Behind the scenes, Okta uses this information to set your app up with the proper types of OAuth 2.0 and OpenID Connect.

 Now you'll see a page asking you to define your Application settings.
 Use the values below: